CyVerse-Ansible/ansible-irods-env/README.md

 This role creates an irods_environment.json file.
 It can create both the client for used by iCommands, iRODS FUSE client, etc., as well as the server form used by the iRODS servers.

+It was originally created to generate environment files for iRODS 4.1.10, but it will likely work for any iRODS 4.1.x version.

 Requirements
 ------------